8 steps to creating a beautiful hemstitch. Finishing techniques for a luxury handwoven scarf when weaving on the floor loom

 Introduction to hemstitching when weaving a luxury handwoven scarf on a floor loom

+Hemstitching is a technique for securing the warp threads at each end of a weave creating a beautiful finish prior to twisting a fringe.
+Hemstitching is a simple, elegant technique that not only secures your fabric but adds a decorative detail to each end of a woven scarf.
 This blog shows the different steps to create a hemstitch during the weaving of a luxury pale pink silk and wool handwoven scarf.
-Hemstitching is a technique for securing the warp threads at each end of a weave creating a beautiful finish prior to twisting a fringe.
-This blog shows step by step images and details which can be used to do a hemstitch on a floor loom weave.
-The same method can be used on a rigid heddle weaving loom or even a small frame loom.
+Whilst the images show the hemstitching steps on a floor loom the same method can be used on a rigid heddle weaving loom or even a small frame loom.

 Step 1 Leave a tail when starting to weave